sekelsta/detailedanimals/Readme.md

 To get genetics to work right, you will have to add a few specific EntityBehaviors to your entity.
 By code, they are:

-"genetics": For having genes, what a shocker.
+"genelib.genetics": For having genes, what a shocker.
 Specify "genomeType" here.

-"age" replacing "grow": Makes baby animals keep their genes when they grow up
+"genelib.age" replacing "grow": Makes baby animals keep their genes when they grow up

-"reproduce" replacing "multiply": Allows the entity to create offspring who inherit genes from both parents
+"genelib.reproduce" replacing "multiply": Allows the entity to create offspring who inherit genes from both parents

 Aside from EntityBehaviors, if you have any sex-linked genes you should also add male:true/false to the entity's attributes to specify, for example, that roosters are male and hens are female.
 For convenience, if you leave this out it will take a guess based on the entity code + variant groups - if the whole thing contains the string "-female" it will be treated as female, otherwise as male.